The Digital Media Experience Lab provides all TMU students with access to 3D printing at no cost.

 Part 2 – Overview of 3D Printing Technology

-Summary: Gain knowledge of how 3D printers operate and understand how 3D printers output digital design files into tangible objects.
+Summary: Gain an understanding of how 3D printers operate, learn how they output code into tangible objects.

 Length: 1 minute

 Part 3 – Video 3 – Using Prusa Slicer at the DME

 Summary: Learn Prusa Slicer software, a critical tool needed to prepare your 3D models for printing here at the Lab.

 Length: 4 minutes

 Part 4 – Video 4 – Safety Rules for 3D Printing